-Covalently bound biomolecules are eluted with 20-50 mM 2-mercaptoethanol or 10-25 mM dithiothreitol in Tris-HCl, phosphate or ammonium acetate buffer, pH 7-8, containing 1 mM EDTA.
-2-thiopyridone formed from the remaining 2-thiopyridyl groups will also be eluted during this elution procedure.
-The 2-thiopyridone is easily removed from the eluate by desalting on Sephadex G-25, e.g. pre-packed PD-10 columns, or on HiTrap Desalting columns.
+Covalently bound biomolecules are eluted with 20-50 mM 2- mercaptoethanol or 10-25 mM dithiothreitol in Tris-HCl, phosphate or ammonium acetate buffer, pH 7-8, containing 1 mM EDTA.
+2-thio-pyridone formed from the remaining 2- thiopyridyl groups will also be eluted during the elution procedure.
+The 2-thiopyridone is easily removed from the eluate by desalting on Sephadex G-25, e.g. prepacked PD-10 columns, or on HiTrap Desalting columns.

 Alternatively, remaining 2-thiopyridyl groups may be removed before the bound molecule of interest is eluted.
 This is done by using a low concentration, 5 mM, of either 2-mercaptoethanol or dithiothreitol in the binding buffer.
-Bound molecules of interest are then eluted by raising the concentration of thiol reducing agent, 20-50 mM 2- mercaptoethanol or 10-25 mM dithiothreitol.
+Bound molecules of interest are then eluted by raising the concentration of thiol reducing agent, 20-50 mM 2-mercaptoethanol or 10-25 mM dithiothreitol.

-A series of solutions of thiols of increasing reducing power, 5-25 mM L-cysteine, 50 mM reduced glutathione, 20-50 mM 2-mercaptoethanol and 20-50 mM dithiothreitol, can be used to sequentially elute different thiol containing proteins bound to the medium
+In one application, a series of solutions of thiols of increasing reducing power, 5-25 mM L-cysteine, 50 mM reduced glutathione, 20-50 mM 2-mercaptoethanol and 20-50 mM dithiothreitol, was used to sequentially elute different thiol proteins bound to the medium.